influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 2. Divides `NOK` and `OK` by `totalTime`, and then multiplies the quotient by 100.
 3. Divides `OK` and `OK` by `totalTime`, and then multiplies the quotient by 100.

-The results are 97.97% of time is in the true state and 2.03% of time is in the false state.
+The results 88.66% of time is in the true state and 11.34% of time is in the false state.

 ##### Mosaic visualization